Please note that there is no bread in these “breadsticks”! They just taste like bread. :)

 So I made the breadsticks.

 I took my first bite and had to stop and really enjoy what I was eating.
 Never would I have thought that a simple mixture with cauliflower as the base ingredient could actually taste like bread.
 It’s mind-blowing, really.
-For someone who can’t eat regular bread because of allergies or for any other reason, I can see this recipe being a go-to.
+For someone who eats low-carb or can’t eat regular bread because of allergies or for any other reason, I can see this recipe being a go-to.

 Mike ate his fair share too, admitting that it actually did taste like bread.
 (And he is one tough critic.)